-Private properties are located predominantly in and around the Wollar Village approximately 1.5 km to the east of the Mine and along Mogo Road to the north of the Mine.
+One private property is located in the Wollar Village approximately 1.5 km to the east of the Mine.
+Several other private properties are along Mogo Road to the north of the Mine.

 The Mine originally operated under Project Approval (PA 05-0021) that was granted by the Minister for Planning under Part 3A of the NSW Environmental Planning and Assessment Act 1979 (EP&A Act) on 1 February 2006.